WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

 2. Neural Network Method
    We will build some simple neural network to test if Deep Learning could do great in this task.

-3. Convolutional Neural Network with Pre-trained Model
-   We will try different Pre-trained Model.
-Those model will either be used for extracting features or for classifiction.
+3. Convolutional Neural Network(CNN) with Pre-trained Model CNN is very good at image classification.
+There are many pre-trained Model in libraries such as Keras, in this project, we will experiment with different Pre-trained Model.
+Models will either be used for features selection or classifiction.
+   There are serveral benefits of applying pretrained models.
+For example, pre-trained models can save training time and it
+   does not require a lot of data to train a Neural Network from scratch.
+Pre-trained models usually yield a better results than stacking a CNN model manually.

 4. Convolutional Neural Network with regularization, optimizer and other method
    We will introduce some regularization method in NN model which includes but noe limited as: